Minim Inc. (MINM) Shares Down Despite Recent Market Volatility

-Minim Inc. (NASDAQ: MINM)’s stock price has decreased by -24.70 compared to its previous closing price of 0.14.
-However, the company has seen a fall of -31.27% in its stock price over the last five trading days.
+Minim Inc. (NASDAQ: MINM)’s stock price has decreased by -21.40 compared to its previous closing price of 0.11. however, the company has experienced a -28.00% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Minim Inc. (NASDAQ: MINM) Right Now?